J4ck3LSyN-Gen2/Crucix-Expanded/README.md

 ### Discord Bot (Two-Way)

 cruxable also supports Discord as a full-featured bot with slash commands and rich embed alerts.
 It mirrors the Telegram bot's capabilities with Discord-native formatting.

+> _NOTE:_ Due to the information-gathering methodology of Discord with its changes as of 2026, this will either be removed or hidden and need to be manually flagged...

 | Command | What It Does |
 |---------|-------------|